arunansh98/FAQ/JS.md

 ## Automatic Type Conversions

+Automatic type conversions are performed by the Javascript interpreter to change data types of values based on the operators used in the Javascript expression.

 ```
 let x = 5 + 7;       // x.valueOf() is 12,  typeof x is a number
 let x = 5 + "7";     // x.valueOf() is 57,  typeof x is a string